ueberdosis/tiptap/docs/api/nodes/code-block.md

 ---
-description: The least code the better, but sometimes you need multiple lines of it.
+description: The least code the better, but sometimes you just need multiple lines.
 icon: terminal-box-line
 ---